 The regular paragliding expedition begins from a place known as Sarangkot that is approximately around 30 minutes away from Pokhara by jeep.
-Typically one floats over Sarangkot for a while before flying over Pokhara, performing spiraling acrobatic tricks if one wishes before finally descending and landing near Phewa Lake in Pokhara.
+Typically one floats over Sarangkot for a while before flying over Pokhara, performing spiralling acrobatic tricks if one wishes before finally descending and landing near Phewa Lake in Pokhara.

 Paragliding Operators in Pokhara

 Blue Sky Paragliding: Born as a brainchild of two pilots, one Swiss and one Nepali, Blue Sky Paragliding is a registered company today.
 Their endeavour is to take paragliding to the best extent possible.
 Their team of 7-10 pilots offers courses of different levels where they intend for it to be true education.
 Moreover, as a further boost, this company is affiliated with an international organization- Association of Professional Paragliding /instructors

 Sunrise Paragliding: The first paragliding company in Nepal, this has Nepal's first paragliding pilot, first women paragliding pilot and a team with vast experience.
 Truly, pioneers in the field, the pilots have extensive knowledge of the area and the conditions and are experts in what they do.
 They are passionate about their work and grateful that they do what they are passionate about every day.
 It also offers an excellent safety record putting customers minds at ease!

 Frontiers Paragliding: Offering tandem flights, acrobatic flights, cross-country tours, and flying tours in the Annapurna region of Nepal, this company offers many different types of rides and packages suiting everyone's needs!
 With a knowledgeable team, they also offer training options!